lhope/cl-czmq/README.md

 and then grab the cl-czmq source (via tarball or git) and put it in `~/quicklisp/local-projects/`.
 Symlinks work okay too.

+## Compatibility ##

+Tested:
+- zmq 3.2.3
+- czmq 1.4.1
+- sbcl 1.1.7+ on Linux and Mac OSX 10.8.2
+- Franz Allegro Common Lisp 8.1
+  - `zclock_time` doesn't work due to :long-long usage.
+This may be 32 bit only.
+There's a replacement native implementation of `zclock-sleep`.
+  - Polls don't work correctly due to the threading architecture of Franz ACL.
+For example, czmq's `zclock_sleep` always returns immediately
+  - `zmq_poll` (and hence `zpollset_poll` returns immediately with `ZMQ_POLLERR` if you set a time greater than 0.
+  - recvs and polls - even in the foreground thread - are interrupted often.

 ## Documentation and Examples ##

 See the czmq(7) manpage.
 Also see czmq.zeromq.com.